 What is the partnership between CDP and ACEEE?

-This new partnership is intended to improve, standardize and streamline efforts to collect data on how cities are advancing clean energy in their communities.
+This partnership builds on the successful partnership started last year for the 2020 City Clean Energy Scorecard.
+It is intended to improve, standardize and streamline efforts to collect data on how cities are advancing clean energy in their communities.
 CDP provides the global reporting platform for companies, cities, states and regions to measure, disclose, manage and share vital information on their environmental performance.
 ACEEE’s City Clean Energy Scorecard serves as a catalyst to advance energy efficiency in the United States.
 By collecting data through CDP’s platform, ACEEE can perform better analysis, so that both organizations can better spotlight leaders, facilitate peer learning, and begin to mainstream energy-efficient best practices.

 How does this collaboration strengthen subnational data in the United States?